anzschu/pyProteinCAT/docs/source/index.rst

-Welcome to PDByardstick's documentation!
+Welcome to pyProteinCAT's documentation!
 ========================================

-**PDByardstick** is a Python library for protein scientist that helps you measure some physicochemical properties on the atomic coordinates of a protein.
+**pyProteinCAT** is a Python library for protein scientist that helps you measure some physicochemical properties on the atomic coordinates of a protein. pyProteinCAT entails tools for property **c**alculations and **a**nalysis.
+Depending on the user and the confidence of structure prediction, the **t**rimming tool can be used.

 .. important::